Showing 1 - 1 OF 1

-The Fort Bragg School System is composed of two primary schools (pre-school – 2nd grades), one intermediate school (3rd – 5th grades), seven elementary schools (preschool – 5th grades), and two middle schools (6th and 8th grades).
+The Fort Liberty School System is composed of two primary schools (pre-school – 2nd grades), one intermediate school (3rd – 5th grades), seven elementary schools (preschool – 5th grades), and two middle schools (6th and 8th grades).
 Students in grades nine through twelve attend high schools in Cumberland or Harnett Counties.
-Each school is under the direction of Fort Bragg School system is fully accredited by ADvancED.
+Each school is under the direction of Fort Liberty School system is fully accredited by ADvancED.

-One of the most unique aspects of Fort Bragg Schools is the work done with special needs children.
+One of the most unique aspects of Fort Liberty Schools is the work done with special needs children.
 The Special Education Program offers a full continuum of services to include consultation, inclusion, resource rooms, self-contained classes, and homebound instruction.

 Eligible students receive services from Speech/Language Pathologists, Occupational Therapists, Physical Therapists, and Psychologists.
 An extended school year is available to students who demonstrate significant regression and recoupment issues.

-Fort Bragg School Board
+Fort Liberty School Board

-Fort Bragg Schools is under the direction of the North Carolina District Superintendent and a school board that serves in an advisory capacity.
+Fort Liberty Schools is under the direction of the North Carolina District Superintendent and a school board that serves in an advisory capacity.
 Board meetings are generally held monthly (except for July and August).
 The meetings are open to the public and parents are invited to attend.

 Volunteers provide services and are also offered opportunity to learn first-hand about excellent programs in the schools.
 For more information about volunteering contact a school principal nearest you.